Tag Archives: Till Death Do Us Part

 So then, once the unbelieving spouse consents to live with the believing spouse in the four ways laid out by Paul, then the believing spouse is free from the guilt of being bound together with an unbeliever as God prohibits with such strong language in II Corinthians 6:14-7:1.
 We certainly have hope that the unbeliever who consents to these four conditions will soon see their sin for what it is and cry out to God for forgiveness at which time they would join their spouse as a recipient of the grace of God–two saints joined together in marriage is indeed a beautiful relationship.

 The believing spouse has the responsibility to be patient and assist their unbelieving partner as they are called to consent to the demands Paul lays out.
 They must place their trust in the plans that God has made for them and for their spouse.
-And if at any time the unbelieving partner refuses and rebuffs God’s prescribed plan of consent to live with the believing spouse, then the believer needs to recognize their failure to consent to live with them for what it is and they must begin asking the Lord for the wisdom and timing to pursue an honorable divorce so that they will not be guilty of being bound together with an unbeliever.
+And if at any time the unbelieving partner refuses and rebuffs God’s prescribed plan of consent to live with the believing spouse, then the believer needs to recognize the failure to consent to live with them for what it is and they must begin asking the Lord for the wisdom and timing to pursue an honorable divorce so that they will not be guilty of being bound together with an unbeliever.
+Once this failure to provide consent becomes pronounced the believer will begin to feel the sword of Christ dividing the marital couple.
+The pain of a broken relationship will not be any less felt, but the growing animosity (especially from the unbeliever toward the believer) will help show the necessity for the dissolution of the marriage bond.
 It is for this very circumstance that Paul said, “the brother or sister is not under bondage in such cases” (Vs. 15).
 So then, the answer to the question, “Can a Christian divorce an unbeliever” is a very solid yes.

 In 1 Corinthians 7:12-16 Paul demonstrably portrays God’s intent to protect His children from unequally yoked marriages.
 And 2 Corinthians 6:14-7:1 is the exclamation point showing God’s children the magnitude of this doctrine: “Do not be unequally yoked to unbelievers.”
 Ironically, the historical understanding on these two Biblical texts forces the passages themselves to be unequally yoked to one another.
 Now, rather than contradicting one another these two biblical texts, originally intended for the Corinthian churches, can be understood as being in complete harmony with one another as well as with the rest of God’s Word.